Ponteland Community Partnership Committee

 |Mike Brown||Ponteland Civic Society|

-I have worked for Newcastle University Medical School in Communication Skills for 25 years.
-I am Honorary Secretary of the PCP, a member of the Darras Hall Estate Committee and Patient Representative for Ponteland Medical Group.
-I love living in Ponteland with its village environment and green spaces.
+I moved here from Hertfordshire in 1969, still live in the same house on Darras Hall and have two sons.
+I worked for Newcastle University Medical School in Communication Skills for 30 years until retirement.
+I am Honorary Secretary of the Ponteland Community Partnership, a member of the Darras Hall Estate Committee and a Patient Representative for Ponteland Medical Group.

 Frank Harrington.
 MBE